RafailBesparas/bet_tracker/readme.md

 # 🏆 Bet Tracking & Analysis Tool

-A practical Java Spring Boot web application for tracking and analyzing sports bets, inspired by real-world use cases like **Tipico**.
+A practical Java Spring Boot web application for tracking and analyzing sports bets, inspired by real-world use cases like **Betting or tracking**.
 This project allows users to add, manage, and analyze their betting history, all through a clean REST API and simple HTML frontend.

 ---